JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.DefaultNewSimilarities.prop.md

 ## Remarks

-The types must be similar, but the constructors must match.
+The types must be similar, parameters and arguments must be similar.
-            Arguments must be similar.

 ### Property Value